 An industry wide drive to create airspace infrastructure fit for the 21st century is now underway.
 A key element of the Civil Aviation Authority’s (CAA) Future Airspace Strategy involves the replacement of ground-based navigation aids across the UK with new state-of-the-art satellite navigation systems, by the end of the decade.
 This initiative has a direct impact on Glasgow as it means the ground navigation aids we currently use to guide aircraft to and from the airfield will be decommissioned in 2019.

-In moving to this new navigational system, Glasgow Airport has a need to modernise our current arrival and departure procedures.
+In moving to this new navigational system, Glasgow Airport has a need to modernise its current arrival and departure procedures.
 This will enable us to better manage the airspace around the airport without compromising the safety of aircraft which will be able to operate smoother and more efficient arrival and departure routes.

 The introduction of such procedures will help minimise the amount of time planes queue, both in the air and on the ground, reducing overall emissions and helping to improve flight punctuality.
 Additionally, we are seeking to reduce the number of people affected by aviation noise where possible.
 As well as the environmental benefits, which will be measured against CAA and Department for Transport criteria, this will also create the foundation for sustainable growth as we connect to more destinations and attract more investment and visitors